arianvp/nixcon2024/slides/reveal.js-master/slides.md

 SPEAKER:

-* We attach a user_data script to the launch template
+* We attach a `provision.sh` script to the launch template
 * This script runs at startup and provisions the instance
 * We attach what nix store path to deploy and where to fetch it from as tags to the instance